Complaints and requests

 The subject of a complaint may be in particular negligence or improper performance of tasks by competent authorities or their employees, violation of the rule of law or the interests of complainants, as well as protracted or bureaucratic handling of cases.

-Complaints and petitions can be submitted:
+Complaints and requests can be submitted:

 • in writing: